 Fast forward one day and Police Commissioner Mike Bush announced at a slick press conference that NZ Police would be trialling permanently armed police units, euphemistically named ARTs (Armed Response Teams), that would cruise communities in tinted-out SUVs looking for work.
 While these units represent a fundamental change in the way our communities are policed, the National Party was curiously muted in the weeks following the announcement, doubtless a sign that they liked the idea of more cops with guns on our streets.
 Also doubtless, if they wanted to maintain their title as the Toughest on Crime in Parliament, they would need to announce something bigger and tougher.

 We didn’t have to wait long.
-This week, the party’s leader Simon Bridges, a former Crown prosecutor, and justice spokesperson Mark Mitchell, a former NZ Police dog handler and Iraq veteran, came out hard, launching National’s law and order discussion document ‒ a tough gig when crime rates are at their lowest in 40 years.
+This week, the party’s leader Simon Bridges, a former Crown prosecutor, and justice spokesperson Mark Mitchell, a former NZ Police dog handler and a former private security contractor in Iraq, came out hard, launching National’s law and order discussion document ‒ a tough gig when crime rates are at their lowest in 40 years.
 They lent heavily on an apparent 26 percent rise in gang member numbers (now at 1400 since October 2017), and not much else, when they said National wanted Police to harass gangs and eliminate them from society ‒ pretty grandiose stuff.

 National’s discussion document describes a variety of proposals, ranging from potentially interesting policies, to ideas best described as bizarre, like tying parole to passing NCEA.
 One of the key headline-grabbing tools cited in their quest to rid Aotearoa of gangs was the introduction of yet another policing unit, modelled on the asinine named Strike Force Raptor squads operating in New South Wales.
 Like NSW Raptors, the kiwi Raptor would focus exclusively on gang members and associates and would target, harass and arrest gangs into oblivion.
 Oh, also, they too would be armed.